 You will need to schedule a travel advisory meeting to discuss the petition process for special approval to be eligible for funding.
 For additional details and for information on countries and regions of elevated risk, please consult the University’s Travel Advisory Policy.
 You are also required to submit an additional paragraph in your statement of purpose detailing why study abroad in this country is important to your research or language study.

-Eligible students are undergraduate students registered at the University of Chicago for the spring quarter before the summer they go abroad and will be registered the following fall quarter.
-Students taking a leave of absence before or after the grant period should contact email@example.com to discuss whether their case merits an exception to the spring- or fall-quarter registration requirement.
+Eligible students are undergraduate students registered at the University of Chicago for the spring quarter before the summer they go abroad and will be registered the following autumn quarter.
+Students taking a leave of absence before or after the grant period should contact firstname.lastname@example.org to discuss whether their case merits an exception to the spring- or autumn-quarter registration requirement.

 Research grants are primarily for third-year students in the College, but exceptional second-year students and fourth-year students who plan to spend part or all of a fifth year in the College are also eligible to apply.